-Our first raid was Dieppe [France, 19 August 1942, controversial raid against the port city of Dieppe and surrounding towns, no major objectives were reached, and the predominately Canadian force were forces to retreat, with almost 60% casualty rate was incurred] of course, and we had been broken down into the first and second Canadian Landing Craft Flotilla.
-The second went in LCAs [landing craft assault] and the first was broken up through all British Isle.
-I was a coxn [coxswain, in charge of the landing craft] of a Eureka, R boat they called them with an all English crew.
+Our first raid was Dieppe,* of course, and we had been broken down into the 1st and 2nd Canadian landing craft Flotilla.
+The 2nd went in LCAs [Landing Craft, Assault] and the 1st was broken up through all British Isles.
+I was a coxn** of a Eureka, R-boat,*** they called them with an all-English crew.

-Well, we went down and we had this damn LCMs [landing craft mechanized].
+Well, we went down [to North Africa] and we had this damn LCMs [Landing Craft, Mechanized].
 Going in and the British LCM has no steering power.
-They have a kedge anchor [a light anchor used to turn or move a ship].
-You drop a kedge out and pay off and anyway we were going in and they have a three feet surf in a little place called Arzew [Algeria] which is 18 miles east of Oran [Algeria] and the officer -- I didn’t have an officer in my boat, but there was an officer in the craft next to me-- and he yells over, “No kedge!”
+They have a kedge anchor.++ You drop a kedge out and pay off and anyway we were going in and they have a three feet surf in a little place called Arzew [Algeria] which is 18 miles east of Oran [Algeria] and the officer – I didn’t have an officer in my boat, but there was an officer in the craft next to me – and he yells over, “No kedge!”
 I felt like saying, “Are you crazy?” but anyway we had no kedge and we lit in and we were supposed to be the second wave because I had a bulldozer and a couple of sleds of wire, American, onboard.
 We were the first wave and they finally got the sleds of wire off.
-No, the guy who was driving the bulldozer was standing up screaming at the guy who was supposed fixing on the sleds of wire, “Get out of there you yellow bastard!”
+No, the guy who was driving the bulldozer was standing up screaming at the guy who was supposed fixing on the sleds of wire, “Get out of there you, yellow bastard!”
 Anyway to come out, we couldn’t come because we starting to broach with this surf.
 So finally one of the guys and myself carried the kedge way out, paid off the wire and drove it in and then started hauling in on it and it didn’t work.
 Did it again, and this time it caught and we started to come off the beach.
 But I pulled my shaft on my port engine and so I went to port, started along and I wanted to get away from the beach but I couldn’t because the shaft was sticking out so far the rotor wouldn’t turn.
 Of course, every machine gun in the bloody hill was having a whack at us.
 So finally one of the guys went down and he pulled the propeller in.
-He pulled the shaft in so I was able to get turned and leave the beach and we’re throwing smoke pots [canister used to deploy a smoke screen] off.
+He pulled the shaft in so I was able to get turned and leave the beach and we’re throwing smoke pots [canisters to create smoke screens] off.
 They had these little smoke pots and we were throwing them off like crazy and we got to where we thought we were clear of the beach.
 At the back of the landing craft it had two big doors that opened out like that you see and they were open.
-This Yorkshire man, Price, he was one of my crew he says to me “Hey lad what’s all the red stuff coming our way?”
-I said “That’s tracer you dizzy bastard.”
-Anyway he wouldn’t so I had to do it.
-I yelled at the guy that was at the wheel to get down he was up staring at his feet.
+This Yorkshire man, Price, he was one of my crew, he says to me, “Hey lad, what’s all the red stuff coming our way?”
+I said, “That’s tracer, you dizzy bastard.”
+Anyway, he wouldn’t so I had to do it.
+I yelled at the guy that was at the wheel to get down – he was up staring at his feet.
 We got out and we had to go back aboard the Dremondale to get the prop fixed and I told the guys to get their heads down because they hadn’t had their heads down for, oh about, 36 hours.
-So coming off in the morning a chief disciplinarian which they decided we should have, says to me “Why weren’t you off in here earlier?”
+So coming off in the morning a chief disciplinarian, which they decided we should have, says to me, “Why weren’t you off in here earlier?”
 “Because I told the guys to get their heads down.”
-Well he says, “I’m tired too you know.”
-“Yeah, but there is a war on in there you know.”
+Well he says, “I’m tired too, you know.”
+“Yeah, but there is a war on in there, you know.”
 Didn’t go down very good with him.

 Interview with Petty Officer Norm Bowen FCWM Oral History Project